krahets/hello-algo/en/docs/chapter_dynamic_programming/intro_to_dynamic_programming.md

     end
     ```

 Figure 14-3 shows the recursion tree formed by brute force search.
 For the problem $dp[n]$, the depth of its recursion tree is $n$, with a time complexity of $O(2^n)$.
-Exponential order represents explosive growth; if we input a relatively large $n$, we will fall into a long wait.
+Exponential growth is explosive; if we input a relatively large $n$, the wait can be very long.

 ![Recursion tree for climbing stairs](intro_to_dynamic_programming.assets/climbing_stairs_dfs_tree.png){ class="animation-figure" }